chrispoon2263/Project-2.0/README.md

 - [ ] SwiftUI

 ## **Minor Elements used:**
-- [ ] Two additional view types such as sliders, segmented controllers, etc. The two we implemented are:
+- [x] Two additional view types such as sliders, segmented controllers, etc. The two we implemented are:
     - [x] segmented controller in backgroundaudioVC
-    - [ ]
+    - [x] bar button (delete button) in the imageVC
     ### **One of the following:**
     - [x] Table View
     - [x] Collection View